What's on this page:

 On top of which his details were on a recently hacked database (easily found), following which he never changed his password.
-In fact, the reporter claims it is still in use on another platform where no 2-factor authentication is enabled.
+In fact, the reporter claims it is still in use on another platform where nois enabled.

 Hackers then used his compromised Google account to send emails to all his contacts.
 Hackers now have a list of email addresses for future phishing attacks.

 All rather embarrassing for a self-acclaimed security expert and rather ironic that they chose the name Enigma, which was, as another Reddit user commented a failed crypto machine.

 - Put in place a strong password policy and make sure all staff, even the CEO, understand and comply

 - Do not practice “do as I say not as I do”

 - Do not purport to be something you are not